feshie/contiki/README.md

 [![Build Status](https://secure.travis-ci.org/contiki-os/contiki.png)](http://travis-ci.org/contiki-os/contiki)

+If this is your first time cloning this repo, please ensure you also clone the submodules.
+This can be achieved by running:

+    git submodule update --init --recursive

 Contiki is an open source operating system that runs on tiny low-power microcontrollers and makes it possible to develop applications that make efficient use of the hardware while providing standardized